Nasamid/Security-Cam/README.md

 * It should create token.json where your REFRESH_TOKEN ("refresh_token"), CLIENT_ID ("client_id") and CLIENT_SECRET ("client_secret") are located.

-* Copy and paste these three inside template.env and make sure to remove the quotation marks an spaces before and after the equal (=) sign.
+* Copy and paste these three inside template.env and make sure to remove the quotation marks and spaces before and after the equal (=) sign.

 * For Automation, in Start Menu, search and open the Task Scheduler: